 Luckily, homemade Yakiniku Sauce is easy enough to make with the condiments you have in the kitchen.
 Make a large batch in advance and you’d be happy to use the leftover for the rest of the week.

-To make it gluten-free, all you need is to swap the regular soy sauce with either one of the Kikkoman’s Gluten-Free Soy Sauces.
+To make it gluten-free, all you need is to swap the regular soy sauce with Gluten-Free Soy Sauces.

-To make Fresh Spring Rolls with Yakiniku, I used Kikkoman’s Gluten Free Tamari Soy Sauce (black label in the center of the picture above).
+To make Fresh Spring Rolls with Yakiniku, I used Kikkoman’s Gluten-Free Tamari Soy Sauce.
 If you do not have to make this recipe gluten-free, feel free to use regular soy sauce.
 The flavor is pretty much the same, so there is no need to adjust the amount.

 3 Tips to Make Fresh Spring Rolls with Yakiniku